opensim-org/opensim-core/README.md

       Java; see dependencies above.
     * `BUILD_PYTHON_WRAPPING` if you want to access OpenSim through Python; see dependencies above.
-CMake sets `PYTHON_*` variables to tell you the Python it will use for building the wrappers.
+CMake sets `PYTHON_*` variables to tell you the Python version used when building the wrappers.
+    * `OPENSIM_PYTHON_VERSION` to choose if the Python wrapping is built for Python 2 or Python 3.
     * `BUILD_API_ONLY` if you don't want to build the command-line applications.
 8. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files in the build directory.